Blond Bombshell Hannah Palmer Rocks Tiny Pair Of Daisy Dukes & Crop Top

 “My goodness, you are a flawlessly beautiful young woman,” one fan commented.

 The Instagram sensation seems to know what her fans like to see.
-She has managed to grow a decent following for only having been on the photo-sharing site since March of 2017.
-It seems the beauty likes to spend quite a bit of time in bikinis, which work out well since her admirers seem to enjoying looking at her modeling the two-piece numbers.
+She has managed to grow a decent following for only having been on the photo-sharing site since March 2017.
+It seems the beauty likes to spend quite a bit of time in bikinis, which works out well since her admirers seem to enjoy looking at her modeling the two-piece numbers.

-Hannah also seems to like turning the heat up wearing other garments that accentuate her fabulous figure.
-As The Inquisitr reported, she recently made an impression on her fans when she wore a tight, red corset.
+Hannah also seems to like turning up the heat while wearing other garments that accentuate her fabulous figure.
+As The Inquisitr reported, she recently made an impression on her fans when she wore a tight red corset.
 That being said, she sticks mainly to bikinis that highlight her figure.

-Palmer gained a bit of popularity after she participated in Maxim magazine’s cover girl contest in 2018.
-While she did not walk away the winner, she did manage to get her name out there.
+Palmer gained a bit of popularity after she participated in Maxim‘s cover girl contest in 2018.
+While she did not walk away as the winner, she did manage to get her name out there.
 At the rate she is going, she will hit a million Instagram followers before long.

 Fans wanting to see more of Hannah can follow her Instagram account.